brookemahoney/loopduplicate.com/docroot/sites/all/themes/loopd_radix/README.txt

 "If you're using Mac or Windows, the best way to install Node.js is to use one of the installers from nodejs.org."
 For more details, see https://docs.npmjs.com/getting-started/installing-node

-Use of RVM (Ruby Version Manager) is recommended so that this theme can use a specific version of Ruby, as this theme most likely requires a different version that the system version.
+Use of RVM (Ruby Version Manager) is recommended so that this theme can use a specific version of Ruby.
 To install RVM, see https://rvm.io/rvm/install#installation

 Ruby 2.1.2 is required.
 Using RVM, it can be installed with: